Nirdesha/esb-inbound-kafka/docs/enableSecurity.md

            ssl.keystore.location={file-path}/kafka.client.keystore.jks
            ssl.keystore.password=test1234
            ssl.key.password=test1234

-Now that you have applied TLS authentication to Kafka brokers, producers and consumers.
+You have now applied TLS authentication to Kafka brokers, producers, and consumers.

 ##### Analyzing the output

-You will see the following output on the consumer console:
+You see the following output on the consumer console:

     {"test":"wso2"}
     {"test":"wso2"}